 Place a plastic bag inside the bucket, load the turkey, pour in the cold brine, seal, and pack with two bags of ice.
 The process with a cooler is the same, each step is a little more difficult than the bucket, but most coolers only need one bag of ice to stay cool during a twelve-hour brining process.

 You can always rest your bird under a tin foil tent, but I like to keep my bird as warm as I can without adding heat.
 My favorite place to rest my turkey is a clean, dry cooler.

 Another excellent option for resting your bird is an unused oven, but this can be hard to come by during a dinner event.

-When cooking the most thing with the biggest payoff is normally the preparation.
+When cooking, the thing with the biggest payoff is normally preparation.
 The first step to having a great turkey for smoking is the same as baking, a nice cold soak in the brine.